trviph/saigon/content/en/posts/data-normalization.md

 ------------------------------------------------
 ```

 A repeating group refers to a column within a table that contains a set, list, or array of values.
 The column can be in any format, as long as it is interpreted as a list, then it is a repeating group.
 The example table above has a repeating group, which is `phone_numbers`, containing a comma-separated value of multiple phone numbers.
 This format is fine as long as we don't run any queries on it, but that is often not the case.
-Eventually, we would want to run a query to check, say, how many phone numbers started with `(+01)` or to check if a particular phone number is already taken, or in case the phone number is allowed to be shared between multiple users (accounts), the same piece of information has to be stored multiple time, making it redundant, taking up more spaces.
+Eventually, we would want to run a query to check, say, how many phone numbers started with `(+01)` or to check if a particular phone number is already taken, or in case the phone number is allowed to be shared between multiple users (accounts), the same piece of information has to be stored multiple times, making it redundant, taking up more spaces.
 Then, how can we improve this?
 Let's see the table below.

 ```text
 -------------------------